 Infection with coronavirus is a common cause of phantosmia; it can also lead to the temporary loss of smell (anosmia) or changes in the perception of real odors in your environment (parosmia).
 An estimated 40 to 50 percent of people experience such problems with smell and taste following a bout of COVID-19.
 Aside from COVID-19, other causes of phantosmia range from aging, certain medications, and sinusitis to head trauma, brain tumors, and Parkinson’s disease.
 It’s also quite common during pregnancy.

-The good news is that phantosmia often disappears without treatment.
-You might want to consult an ear, nose and throat specialist with experience in treating distortions in smell.
-Available treatments include nasal saline drops, antidepressants, antiseizure medications, and sedatives.
-If all else fails and patients can no longer deal with the unwelcome smell, surgery to sever a portion of olfactory connections can help resolve the problem.
+The good news is that this condition often goes away on its own over time and usually doesn’t stem from anything serious.
+If your phantosmia doesn’t resolve on its own, you might want to consult an ear, nose and throat specialist with experience in treating distortions in smell.
+Available therapies include nasal saline drops, antidepressants, antiseizure medications, and sedatives.
+If all else fails and patients can no longer deal with the unwelcome smell, surgery to sever parts of the olfactory nerves can help resolve the problem.